 Folate is more complex.
 The vitamin is essential for the production of red blood cells, and it has an important role in DNA production and in repairing defects in the genetic code.
 Although folate is present in a variety of leafy green vegetables, fruits, legumes, and meats, until the late 1990s, many Americans didn't get their RDA of 400 mcg from foods — and folate deficiencies during pregnancy sharply increase the risk of devastating birth defects.
 That's why the U.S. and Canadian governments issued regulations mandating folic acid fortification of all grain products (including cereal, bread, flour, pasta, and rice) from 1998 onward.

 Fish oil.
-For years, doctors have known that people who eat fish regularly enjoy substantial protection against heart disease and stroke.
-A major European randomized clinical trial showed that fish oil also works.
-As a result of this research, the American Heart Association now recommends 1,000 mg a day of the marine fatty acids DHA and EPA for people with coronary artery disease.
-It's also reasonable advice for people with major cardiac risk factors such as high blood pressure, abnormal cholesterol levels, and diabetes.
+For years, doctors have known that people who eat fish regularly enjoy some protection against heart disease and stroke.
+For people with cardiovascular disease who don’t eat fish regularly, taking a fish oil supplement is reasonable.
+But check with your doctor first.
 People who eat fish at least twice a week are not likely to benefit from extra fish oil.

 Selenium.
 Few men had heard of this mineral until 1996, when American researchers reported that it appeared to reduce the risk of prostate cancer.
 Subsequent reports were mixed, raising doubts.
 Then in 2009, a 35,553-man multinational trial of selenium and vitamin E, alone or in combination, reported that neither selenium nor vitamin E had any benefit against prostate cancer.
 Selenium also appears to increase the risk of diabetes, and earlier studies dashed preliminary hopes that the supplement might protect against heart attacks.
 Selenium is not for you.